natthasath/vibe-ms-forms/README.md

 # Vibe MS Forms

-Web-based Microsoft Forms JSON editor with drag-and-drop import, visual question builder, metadata editing, and JSON export.
-Easily backup, edit, and restore Microsoft Forms with an intuitive interface.
+Vibe MS Forms is a web-based Microsoft Forms JSON editor with drag-and-drop import, visual question builder, metadata editing, and JSON export.
+Effortlessly backup, edit, and restore forms with an intuitive, user-friendly interface.